CastagnaIT/wpfmdi/README.md

 * MinimizeBox - Sets whether the minimize box should be enabled (e.g. MinimizeBox="false" to disable)
 * MaximizeBox - Sets whether the maximize box should be enabled (e.g. MaximizeBox="false" to disable)
 * Resizable - Sets whether the window is resizable (e.g. Resizable="false" to prevent the user from resizing the window)
+* IsActive - Get the current Activated/Deactivated state of MdiChild
 * Default FrameworkElement properties - Background, BorderBrush, Margin, Width, Height etc.

 For example, the following will set the title of the window to Window 1, prevent the user from resizing the window, disable the minimize button and make the background of the window dark gray